agustrionopj/NEW-BosschaWeb/content/en/post/gbt-2018/index.md

 +++
-title = "Pengamatan Gerhana Bulan Total 28 Juli 2018"
-subtitle = ""
+title = "Observation of The Total Lunar Eclipse on July 28th, 2018" subtitle = ""

 date = 2018-07-28T00:00:00